philzook58/philzook58.github.io/_posts/2024-09-09-string_knuth.md

 # Rewriting Tuples

-In order to do matching, I need to know when one tuple is a subsequence of another.
+In order to do matching, I need to know when one tuple is a [substring](https://en.wikipedia.org/wiki/Substring) (I originally called this [subsequence](https://en.wikipedia.org/wiki/Subsequence), but have been informed that has another technical meaning).

 ```python
 def subseq(s,t):